Saim2026/Python_Basics/README.md

 5th Iteration:	'o'	'olleh'

-So the first time the loop runs, char will be the first character of the string.
+So the first time the loop runs, " " will be the first character of the string.

 ---------------------

-# Task5: Write a Python program to check if a string is a palindrome.
+# Task#5: Write a Python program to check if a string is a palindrome.

 ## What is a palindrome?